marcelampc/d3net_depth_estimation/README.md

 # Deep Depth-from-Defocus (Deep-DFD)

-In progress...
-We are still uploading models and improving the code to easy usage.

 ## Network Architecture

 This code implements the Dense Deep Depth Estimation Network (D3-Net) in PyTorch, from the paper: